google/codeworld/web/help/GuideUnit1.md

 center of the screen.
 You can fix both of these problems using *transformations*.

+A **transformation** is a function that turns one picture into a different one.
+It receives as its arguments:

+1. a picture called the **preimage**
+2. more arguments describing what to chage about it

-A **transformation** is a function that receives a picture called the preimage, and a description of something to change about it, and then produces a new picture that is like the preimage, except for that change.
+The result of the transformation is a *new* picture, which is like the preimage except for that change.

 *************************************************
 *               .----------------.